 - Cold and flu

-- Gastrointestinal problems
+- Stomach problems

-- Sore throat or strep throat
+- Sore throat and/or strep throat

-- Bacterial infections
+- Viral or bacterial infections

 - Sports-related injuries